VUB-HYDR/Wikimpacts/README.md

 > pre-commit run --files Database/raw/<EXPERIMENT_NAME>/> <JSON_FILE_THAT_NEEDS_FORMATTING>
 > ```

+#### (Step 2) Parsing events and subevents

-2. Once all system output files are merged into a single JSON file (**or if this was already the case, such as with GPT4 output**), you can parse them so they are ready to be evaluated.
+Once all system output files are merged into a single JSON file (**or if this was already the case, such as with GPT4 output**), you can parse them so they are ready to be evaluated.
     The parsing script [`Database/parse_events.py`](Database/parse_events.py) will normalize numbers (to min and max) and locations (using OpenStreetMap) and output a JSON file.

     ```shell